tytydraco/yessleep/out/WARNING_Never_make_a_deal_with_the_devil_on_the_deep_web_He_keeps_raising_his_price.md

 But that goddamn devil had other plans.

-“*The price has changed.
-Now it’s your hand for five years,*” it said with the same blank look as before.
+“*The price changed.
+Now it's your entire hand for five years,*” it said with the same blank look as before.

-“*That’s not fair!*” I angrily shouted. “*You can’t keep raising the price.
+“*That’s not fair!*” I angrily reacted. “*You can’t keep raising the price.
 It’s* m*y life we are dealing with!*”

 It didn’t answer or show any pity. “*That is the price,*” it repeated.